Crush Change Crusher Behavior for Better Team Collaboration

 The Neuroscience Behind It

-Your brain's threat response isn't the enemy - it's trying to protect you.
-But when you ask for the smallest safe first step, you're giving your amygdala what it needs: safety.
-You're also giving your prefrontal cortex permission to engage: action.
+Your brain's threat response isn’t the enemy; it’s trying to protect you.
+But when you ask for the smallest safe first step, you’re giving your amygdala what it needs: safety.
+You’re also giving your prefrontal cortex permission to engage in action.

-This isn't motivation.
-It's neuroscience-backed behavior change.
+This isn’t just motivation; it’s neuroscience-backed behavior change.
 And it sticks.

 Try It This Week